-This is often cheaper than renting a home on your own or even staying at hotels when traveling with kids.
+This is often cheaper than renting a home alone or even staying at hotels when traveling with kids.

-Couch surfing is also a great way to meet people from all over the world, so if you’re looking for some new friends, this option might be perfect for you.
+Couch surfing is also a great way to meet people worldwide, so if you’re looking for new friends, this option might be perfect.